 - Australian Packaging and Processing Machinery Association Sustainability Excellence Award: May 2022.

 The Circular Plastics Australia (CPA) PET recycling facility in Albury has the capacity to process the equivalent of one billion plastic bottles to produce more than 20,000 tonnes of new bottles and food packaging a year.

 The facility is Australia’s largest PET recycling plant and only the second facility of its kind in Australia to process PET end-to-end into food-grade recycled materials.
 Rooftop solar is helping power the facility.

 The state-of-the-art facility aims to make a significant contribution to the development of Australia's circular economy, by turning plastic waste into reusable materials.

 A significant proportion of the plastic feedstock comes from the NSW container deposit scheme via Cleanaway’s Eastern Creek Container Sorting Facility.
 This is the circular economy in action, with full visibility of the journey that recovered materials take to be turned into new products.

-Pact Group estimates the CPA plant at Albury will increase the amount of locally sourced and recycled PET produced in Australia by two thirds – to more than 50,000 tonnes per year.
+Pact Group estimates the CPA plant at Albury will increase the amount of locally sourced and recycled PET produced in Australia by two thirds.
 It will also reduce Australia’s reliance on virgin plastic and the amount of recycled plastic Australia imports.

 Read our report